List of Kentucky supplemental roads and rural secondary highways (1–199): KY 87

+History

 From around 1949 until the 1960s, the current KY 87 from Akersville to the Tennessee state line was originally KY 870.
 That designation has since relocated to a route in north-central Monroe County as KY 87 was extended to the state line in that area, along with its other section near Bugtussle and Gamaliel.

+KY 87's original northern terminus in southern Barren County was located 0.8 mi of Pageville.
+This was truncated to its current location following the impounding of the Barren River that created Barren River Lake in the early 1960s.